Date: August 16, 2016

 Horizons is an orientation program designed to assist new multicultural students in their transition to the University of Miami.
 This program compliments the University's new student orientation program by presenting students with a preview of campus life.
 Horizons introduces new students to our diverse community and provides them with an opportunity to meet and interact with new and returning students.
-Participants will also meet faculty and administrators who will discuss some of the academic, personal, and social adjustment issues relevant to the multicultural student experience.
+Participants will also meet faculty and administrators who will discuss some of the academic, personal, and social adjustment questions that you may have as an incoming college student.
 All students are expected to attend the University wide orientation program which takes place on Wednesday, August 17th, 2016.
-For additional information on New Student Orientation, visit www.miami.edu/orientation.
+For additional information on New Student Orientation, visit www.miami.edu/orientation..

 SCHEDULE OF EVENTS

 Registration: Horizons staff will be stationed throughout the Shalala Student Center to greet you and direct you to registration.
 After completing registration, you will be assigned to a small group of first year students just like you!
 You will also be paired with an upper class student that will give insight on the UM experience as you as start your journey as a Miami Hurricane.

 Horizons Brunch: Start your day by connecting with university faculty, staff, upper class, and new students!
 Gain valuable insight on navigating your academic, professional, and student life at the U!

 Welcome Remarks: A special welcome from Renée Dickens Callan, Director of Multicultural Student Affairs and Dr. Patricia A. Whitely, Vice President for Student Affairs at the University of Miami.

 Words of Wisdom for Academic Success: Each year, current students recommend a University of Miami faculty member to share their personal stories, education and professional journey, tips for collegiate success, and how you make the best of your UM experience.

 BUILDING CONNECTIONS WITH NEW AND CURRENT STUDENTS: